 The proposal "will reflect and take into consideration the ruling of the High Court of Justice, the requirements and values of the IDF, the principle of sharing the burden of national service more equally, and the suitability of individuals for service, as is commonly accepted", the statement said.

 It is widely expected that until it is ready, no steps with be taken to conscript any ultra-Orthodox.

-The temporary solution is to remain in place until parliament agrees on a new law, according to Mr Barak's office.'Not ready'
+The temporary solution is to remain in place until parliament agrees on a new law, according to Mr Barak's office.

 Prime Minister Benjamin Netanyahu denied the expiry of the law had caused a problem, insisting that the army would immediately begin widening its list of recruits.